Plant Liscan lives with two cats that "allow" her to be their servant. They are kind and loving royalty.

 Most of these items can be found at a home center store.

-The base should be at least 18” X 29”.
+- Base: It should be at least 18” X 29".
 I recycled the top from an old TV stand.
 I recommend using at least ¾ inch thick plywood.
 You want it to be heavy enough to prevent tipping when your cats take a running start to climb to the top.

-4 square yard carpet remnant.
-Thick or plush carpet is difficult to work with and hard to clean.
+- Four Square Yards of Carpet Remnant: Thick or plush carpet is difficult to work with and hard to clean.
 Loop-type carpet will not last under the constant clawing.

 - Flat Scraper and/or Flat Screwdriver